thananan-siangaek-gif/My-Engineering-Workspace/2_Academic/Projects/POWER ELEC PCB/LEARNING_JOURNEY.md

 **What should have been done:** Calculate all passive "glue" components ($C_{boot}$, $C_{bypass}$, $R_g$) using datasheet parameters ($Q_g$, $I_{peak}$) before building the simulation schematic.
 **Lesson learned:** Simulation requires realistic component values.
 Theoretical power components (L, C_out) are not enough; the gate drive network must be fully dimensioned first.

+### Mistake #6: Expecting Open-Loop Simulation to Match Theoretical Calculations Perfectly
+**What was done:** Expected Proteus simulation to produce exact theoretical output voltages (e.g., 12V from 6V boost) without accounting for real-world losses.
+**Result:** Confusion when Boost mode showed 10% loss and startup overshoot occurred.
+**What should have been done:** Anticipate that non-ideal components (Rds(on), DCR, diode Vf) will cause deviations.
+Plan for closed-loop control from the beginning.
+**Lesson learned:** Open-loop simulation validates topology and control logic, but only closed-loop feedback can achieve precise regulation.
+Design with PID control in mind from day one.

 ---

 ## Progress Tracker